Slam256/african-music-api/readme.md

 # Rapper Name API
-This is an API that returns information about your favourite rapper including their Birth name wowwww.
+This is an API that returns information about your favourite african song.
+The musician, what country they come from and a link to the youtube channel where you can find more.

 **Link to project:** https://african-music-api.herokuapp.com